LnzyDee/Election_Analysis/README.md

 7. Determine the winner of the election based on popular vote.

 ## Election Audit Results
-Results from the script for the [PyPoll Challenge](PyPoll_Challenge.py) as shown in the Command Prompt and as copied to a text file, respectively:
+Results from the script for the [PyPoll Challenge](PyPoll_Challenge.py) as shown in the Command Prompt and as [Election Results](analysis/election_results.txt) copied to a text file, respectively:

 ![Terminal Code Results](electioncmdresults2.jpg) ![Text Code Results](electiontxtresults.png)